Source: Zero100

 In a recent episode of the Logistics Leadership Podcast, Flexe CEO Karl Siebrecht and Geraint John, VP of Research at Zero100, discussed key findings from the Resilience on Offense report.
 This research, based on over 4,000 earnings calls from nearly 200 global companies between 2018 and 2024, sheds light on how companies are evolving their approach to supply chain resilience.
+This trend is echoed by EY research, which shows that 88% of supply chain leaders still treat their supply chain as a cost center, suggesting that pre-pandemic models are making a comeback.
+However, disruptions remain a constant threat, and companies must shift their mindset to prioritize supply chain resilience.

 While supply chain resilience can be defined in various ways, Zero100 offers a clear framework by dividing it into two key contexts: resilience on defense and resilience on offense.